 In order to download the video, you must first post it.
-It can’t just be in your drafts folder; it has to get posted to the site.
+It can’t just be in your draft folder; it has to get posted to the site.
 So set the “who can view this” toggle on the video to “private”, and then post the video.
 Once it is posted, you can tap on your profile in TikTok, select the video, then select the three dots icon and select “Download” to copy the video to your local device.

 App-Based Video Editors

 There are a number of video editing apps that are available for your smartphone or tablet.
 They have the advantage of being convenient and handy.
 They have the disadvantage of not really being all that much more powerful or feature-rich than the built-in TikTok editor.
 However, it might be worth trying them out if they have specific features that you want.
-On Android, popular video editing apps include PowerDirector, Timbre, Vizmato, YouCut and InShot. iPhone users might want to check out iMovie, Splice or Filmmaker Pro Video Editor for iOS.
+On Android, popular video editing apps include PowerDirector, Timbre, Vizmato, YouCut, and InShot. iPhone users might want to check out iMovie, Splice or Filmmaker Pro Video Editor for iOS.

 Desktop Video Editors

 A desktop video editor offers far more potential for doing serious video editing work.
-Your PC or Mac is significantly more powerful than your smartphone, and has a full-sized screen and more precise interface tools as well.
+Your PC or Mac is significantly more powerful than your smartphone and has a full-sized screen and more precise interface tools as well.
 If you are going to go this route, I would recommend an editor that costs money.
-There are free editors out there, and some of them are very good, but again you aren’t going to get something better than the built-in TikTok editor without paying.
+There are free editors out there, and some of them are very good, but again, you aren’t going to get something better than the built-in TikTok editor without paying.
 Here are some of the better editors out there.

 Adobe Premiere Elements

 Adobe Premiere Elements is a lighter version of the movie-grade Adobe Premiere CC video editing software.
-Elements keeps the main features of its larger parent but cuts out a lot of the stuff that only videographers really need, in order to keep the price down and the learning curve manageable.
+Elements keeps the main features of its larger parent but cut out a lot of the stuff that only videographers really need, in order to keep the price down and the learning curve manageable.
 If you’ve used Adobe products before, you’ll be right at home with Elements.
-Elements has features like a huge array of tools, video effects, and media library management options that make it ideal for a TikTok user planning to do a lot of different videos.
+Elements have features like a huge array of tools, video effects, and media library management options that make it ideal for a TikTok user planning to do a lot of different videos.